mjond/weather-ios/README.md

 <img src="Screenshots/settings.PNG" alt="drawing" width="250"/>

 ### Location
-If a user denies location services, or turns it off at a later time, then the user is prompted to turn location services back on.
+If a user denies location services, or turns it off at a later time, then the user is prompted to allow location services.

 <img src="Screenshots/location_denied.PNG" alt="drawing" width="250"/>